Do we use an interfacing between the shirts and batting?

 Can I send my own Fabrics?

 You are more than welcome to send us your own fabric.
 Please refer to the chart below for yardages.
 We cannot accept backing fabric but we welcome you to send your own sashing and corner block fabrics.
 We will supply a backing fabric to coordinate with your fabric.
 We will also deduct $20 from your total order if fabric is included.

 How big can the graphic be?

-We do not accept graphics that are larger than 14″.
+We do not accept graphics (only the graphic and not the entire shirt) that are larger than 14″.
 If the graphic on a t-shirt is larger than 14″ we will cut it down.